Mutual Funds: What does it mean?

 7 commandments every Mutual Fund Investors should know

 Know your Expense Ratio

-While investing in a mutual fund is definitely not a humongous task, it is important to take note of critical aspects like the expense ratio of the fund before you choose to park your hard earned money with fund houses.
-Since expense ratio is a charge deducted from assets, it is implied that higher the expense ratio, higher the charge on your investments.
-Also longer the investment period, higher is the impact of expense ratio on investor’s returns.
+While investing in a mutual fund is definitely not a humongous task, it is important to take note of critical aspects like the expense ratio of the fund before you choose to park your hard-earned money with fund houses.
+Since the expense ratio is a charge deducted from assets, it is implied that the higher the expense ratio, the higher the charge on your investments.
+Also longer the investment period, the higher is the impact of the expense ratio on investor’s returns.

-In the above example, the difference between the expense ratios of the three funds is probably because of the higher commissions, management fees, marketing budget etc paid by the Fund B and Fund C. It is like losing Tk.
+In the above example, the difference between the expense ratios of the three funds is probably because of the higher commissions, management fees, marketing budget, etc paid by Fund B and Fund C. It is like losing Tk.
 1.68 lakhs over 20 years, i.e. about Tk 8,000 annually.
-Expense ratio of direct plan funds are lower compared to regular plans since the former is bought directly from the AMC.
-Difference in return gets magnified with a higher investment period so it would be prudent to pay attention to what their fund’s expense ratio is, especially as a long term investor.
+The expense ratio of direct plan funds is lower compared to regular plans since the former is bought directly from the AMC.
+The difference in return gets magnified with a higher investment period so it would be prudent to pay attention to what their fund’s expense ratio is, especially as a long-term investor.

 Maintain Investment Discipline